happybit/happybit.github.io/_posts/2014-07-03-Jekyll-Notes.markdown

 categories: Others
 ---

 As I mentioned in [previous post](http://blog.pzheng.info/blog/2014/05/25/migrating-from-octopress-to-jekyll/), Jekyll on GitHub is lack of some basic features such as category and archive pages since it doesn't support plugins.
 Here is how to add those features without plugin support.
-Of course, all tips were found from the open internet :smilesmile:.
+Of course, all tips were found from the open internet :smile:.

 <!--more-->